Everybody seems to have WiFi these days, but why is it so often unbelievably slow? Here are some common causes of disruptions to your WiFi signal.

-Many people aren’t really aware of the fact that common appliances can interfere with your wireless connection.
-This could be something as simple as the microwave in the break room, or the cordless phones that are connected to your landline.
-As reported by PCWorld, “Most problems with cordless phones and microwaves involve products that use the 2.4GHz band.”
-This is because microwaves and WiFi connections are broadcast along the same frequency, and the problems are most often associated with 802.11b and 802.11g routers, bluetooth devices, and so on.
-Other appliances that can mess with your wireless signal include, but are not limited to: baby monitors, electric blankets, toaster ovens, and much more.
+Many people aren’t really aware that common appliances can interfere with your wireless connection.
+Nearby microwaves and cordless phones can cause problems.
+PCWorld says that most problems involve products that use the 2.4GHz band because microwaves and WiFi connections are broadcast along the same frequency.
+The problems are most often associated with 802.11b and 802.11g routers and Bluetooth devices.
+Other appliances that can mess with your wireless signal include baby monitors, electric blankets, toaster ovens, and much more.

-Just like some household appliances, other wireless connections are also broadcast using the 2.4 GHz frequency, meaning that traffic on the frequency is going to quickly grow congested, especially if you’re located in a high-population neighborhood.
-This, in turn, conflicts with the performance and range of your wireless connections.
-Taking advantage of a router that can simultaneously handle both 2.4GHz and 5GHz frequencies will help to free up some room on an otherwise crowded frequency.
-More modern wireless devices, like smartphones, gaming devices, laptops, and others, are all capable of functioning on both of these frequencies, which can significantly improve your network’s performance.
-Still, you should never purchase new hardware without first consulting technology professionals, like those at Quikteks; especially when it concerns your business’s WiFi connection.
+Other wireless connections are also broadcasting on the 2.4 GHz frequency, meaning that traffic on that frequency will get congested, especially if you’re in a busy neighborhood.
+This hurts the performance of your wireless connections.
+Updating to a router that can simultaneously handle both 2.4GHz and 5GHz frequencies will help with a crowded frequency.
+More modern devices are capable of functioning on both of these frequencies, which can significantly improve your network’s performance.
+Consult us at Quikteks for advice on which devices will bypass this kind of congestion for you.

-Walls are built to keep things out, but a side-effect of this is that they can also block access to your wireless network, depending on where your router is placed.
-Ideally, you want to put it somewhere that can easily broadcast a signal to your entire office, but sometimes walls can get in the way of this.
-Obstacles like concrete and metal can block the signal, so it’s best to place your router somewhere that’s unaffected by these issues.
+Walls can also block access to your wireless network, depending on where your router is placed.
+Ideally, you want to put it somewhere that can easily broadcast a signal to your entire office, but sometimes obstacles like concrete and metal can block the signal.
+Take this into account when placing your router.

-We hate to seem like a Grinch, but ISPs and computer companies tend to get an increased number of calls around the holidays because Christmas lights can interfere with wireless signals.
-Blinking lights tend to cause the most issue, reducing the effectiveness of your WiFi by up to 25 percent.
-When decking your halls, keep in mind that being too festive could cause network issues.
+Not to be a Grinch, but we get an increased number of calls around the holidays because Christmas lights can reduce the effectiveness of your WiFi by up to 25 percent, especially the blinking ones.
+When decking your halls, keep in this mind.